AndyNotfound/AndyNotfound/README.md

 # Hi, I'm Andy Silitonga.

-Rookie FrontEnd Developer | IT Support
+Rookie FrontEnd Developer | IT Support xD

 I'm Just An Ordinary Guy With Intrest In Tech.

 ## About Me
-I'M Intrested On

 Designing | Reading | Programming

 - I Like To Design Something Beautiful